-If you run a hostel, and you feel that you never have enough time, you may want to consider some new tools to streamline hostel management and aimprove your marketing strategies.
+If you run a hostel, and you feel that you never have enough time, you may want to consider some new tools to help you streamline hostel management and improve your marketing strategies.

-Receiving bookings from channels and writing them down manually on a notebook or on an Excel sheet is very old school.
-Old school isn’t always a bad thing, but errors and wasting time are definitely bad.
-No one likes arriving at a hotel or hostel where you booked a bed and learned that it is overbooked.
-Manual methods of tracking bookings take lots of time to maintain and result in errors far too frequently.
+Receiving bookings from channels and managing them manually in a notebook, or on an Excel sheet is very old school.
+And old school isn’t always a bad thing, but errors and wasting time are definitely bad.
+No one likes arriving at a hotel or hostel where they booked a bed, just to find out that it's overbooked.
+When you track bookings manually, it takes a lot of time to maintain and can end up in errors far too frequently!

-Getting to know what happens "behind the scenes" of your hostel is very important.
-The same is true for your website.
+Understanding what happens "behind the scenes" at your hostel is important.
+The same is true for your website!
 Imagine if you couldn’t see when, where or who was in your hostel.
-That’s what your website is like without an analytics service.
-You should know how people arrived to your website, at what time, where they are from, what pages they spent time on, etc. This valuable information might help guide you in where you should spend your marketing budget.
+That’s what your website is like without analytics.
+You need to know how people arrived to your website, how much time they spent, where they are from, what pages they spent time on, etc. This valuable information might help guide where you should spend your marketing budget.
 It will also be useful in correcting any problems with navigation on your website.

 As a hostel owner or manager, you know how important customer reviews can be.
 Travelers often choose your hostel or another nearby because of online reviews.
-For this reason, it is essential that you know who is talking about your hostel and where.
+For this reason, it is essential that you know who is talking about your hostel and where they are taking about it.
 No matter if reviews are positive or negative, you should join the conversation.
-But we know there are many websites that contain hostel reviews, and you cannot visit all of them every day to see if someone said something about your hostel.
-That just isn’t practical!
-Instead, use a tool that alerts you when your hostel's name appears somewhere on the Internet.
-And this tool is Google Alerts.
-Just enter some basic information about which mentions you want to be alerted of and start receiving these alerts by e-mail!